How To Get The Area Of A Square

 Where 's' represents the length of one side of the square.

 This formula stems directly from the more general formula for the area of a rectangle, which is Area = length * width.
-Since a square is a special type of rectangle where the length and width are equal, we can simplify the rectangle formula by replacing both length and width with 's' (side).
+That's why since a square is a special type of rectangle where the length and width are equal, we can simplify the rectangle formula by replacing both length and width with 's' (side).
 Thus, s * s becomes s², a compact and efficient way to express the area of a square.

 The Mathematical Foundation